 Factors To Consider Along With Your Dehumidifier

-Are you running a air-conditioner?
-If you have a sealed room with a/c, the a/c will remove some of the moisture itself.
+Are you running an air-conditioner?
+If you have a sealed room with an a/c, the a/c will remove some of the moisture itself.

 Check your a/c to see how many pints per day it removes, and subtract that from your daily dehumidifying needs.